Talking to patients about immunotherapy: balancing hope and realism

 Advances in cancer treatments have increased the number of cancers treated using immunotherapy.
 The percentage of patients selected for immune checkpoint inhibitor drugs – a subtype of immunotherapy – has increased from 1.54% in 2011 to 43.63% in 20181.
 The percentage response of patients to immune checkpoint inhibitor drugs increased from 0.14% to 12.46%.
 With selection increasing 29 times and response surging by 89 times, immunotherapy is quickly becoming mainstream for cancer patients.

-Cancer immunotherapy offers an additional layer of hope to cancer patients, but some oncologists may face a daunting task managing patients’ optimism and the realities surrounding these evolving therapies.
+Cancer immunotherapy offers an additional layer of hope to cancer patients, but some oncologists face a daunting task managing patients’ optimism and the realities surrounding these evolving immune system therapies.
 This article explores common patient misconceptions about immunotherapy, and looks at how oncologists can be both realistic and hopeful when managing patients who are either inquiring about immunotherapy or who may actually be candidates for it.

 Two major immunotherapy misconceptions

-1. Immunotherapy cures cancer
+1. Immunotherapy cures every type of cancer

 “Patients believe immunotherapy can cure cancer into remission and it is safer than chemotherapy with little to no side effects.
 They also think it can be given at any time, even to every sick patient in the ICU”.
 A pulmonologist in the Sermo physician community stated in one of our recent surveys.